port-labs/ocean-gateway/README.md

 point at your gateway using this path format:

 ```
-/live-events/<liveEventsUUID>
+/live-events/<liveEventsUUID>/integration/<webhookSuffix>
 ```

-`<liveEventsUUID>` is the integration's live-events UUID.
-Reuse the same value across all provider-specific webhook URLs that belong to the same integration.
+`<liveEventsUUID>` is the integration's live-events UUID. `<webhookSuffix>` is the path the integration registered for that webhook processor (for example `webhook`).
+Reuse the same `liveEventsUUID` across all provider-specific webhook URLs that belong to the same integration.
 This ensures events from multiple webhooks are written to a single dedicated Redis stream.

 Events are always written to `<liveEventsUUID>/live-events/raw/event-stream`.
 The URL suffix is stored on each entry as `webhookPath` so Ocean can route the